screwyprof/form3api/docs/Development.md

 ## List Accounts
 [Github Issue](https://github.com/screwyprof/form3api/issues/16)

-No surprises here.
 Given that I don't need to implement the filters, only HATEOS paging is the main focus here.

+I've updated the docs to make them more `godoc` friendly.
+I moved `asserts.go` into a separate package to de-clutter package API and the docs.

 ## A note on tests structure